 ClassPass for Studio Owners

 So what about the studios using ClassPass?
 ClassPass partners with studios, offering an easy way to fill empty spots in their unfilled classes and bring in revenue that otherwise might be lost.
 Each studio individually negotiates a per class payout rate with ClassPass, so essentially the studios are offering their classes at a discounted price.
-The negotiated payout price is based on a general formula based on the studio’s lowest package.
+The negotiated payout price is decided using a general formula based on the studio’s lowest package.
 ClassPass then takes the per class rate of that package and agrees to set the payout price to a percentage of that rate.

 For example, if your studio charges $150 for a 10-class pack, your per class rate is $15.
 If your negotiated percentage is 40%, your payout rate will be $6.00.
 In comparison, if a member bought your 10-class pack and maximized their package, your revenue per class would be $15.
 And imagine if your member didn’t maximize their package, you’d be retaining even more.
 So in this specific instance, the studio would be losing 60% of potential revenue by using ClassPass.
 Further, this pushes studio owners to inflate their rates for their regular paying members just to cover the difference they are losing from ClassPass members!